Introduction of Section 9 of BNSS

 10. Importance of Local Courts

 Local courts established under Section 9 bring justice closer to the people.
-People don’t have to travel to big cities to file complaints.
+People donโt have to travel to big cities to file complaints.
 These courts handle the majority of criminal matters that affect daily life.
 Their presence in every district makes the law feel real and reachable.
 The speed and simplicity of these courts help people trust the justice system.
 They also play a role in legal awareness in society.
 Local courts are the foundation of a working democracy.

 Section 9 of BNSS Short Information

-Feature | Explanation |
+| Feature | Explanation |

-Section Name | BNSS Section 9 |
+| Section Name | BNSS Section 9 |

-Title | Courts of Judicial Magistrates |
+| Title | Courts of Judicial Magistrates |

-Setup by | State Government (with High Court consultation) |
+| Setup by | State Government, in consultation with the High Court |

-Types of Courts | First-Class and Second-Class Judicial Magistrates |
+| Types of Courts | First-Class Judicial Magistrates and Second-Class Judicial Magistrates |

-Judges Appointed by | High Court |
+| Judges Appointed by | High Court |

-Special Courts Allowed? | Yes, for specific cases or specific areas |
+| Special Courts | Can be established for specific cases or local needs. |

-Main Purpose | To provide local, fast, and fair criminal justice |
+| Main Purpose | To provide quick, fair, and local criminal justice across every district. |

 BNSS Section 9 FAQs